 Meet General Charles F. Wald

-General Charles F. Wald (USAF, Ret.) serves as a leader of Deloitte's Federal Government Services Department of Defense Practice, the largest single client practice in Deloitte.
+General Charles F. Wald (USAF, Ret.) serves as Vice Chairman, Federal Practice Senior Advisor, Deloitte Services, LP.
 He is responsible for providing senior leadership in strategy and relationships with the U.S. Department of Defense.
 General Wald is a subject matter specialist in weapons procurement and deployment, counterterrorism, and international energy security policy.

 General Wald retired from the U.S. Air Force as a four star general after serving over 35 years in the U.S. military as a command pilot with more than 3,600 flying hours and 430 combat hours.
 In his last position, he served as deputy commander of U.S. European Command (USEUCOM) from 2002 until his retirement from the U.S. Air Force in July 2006.
 In that role he was responsible for U.S. forces operating across 91 countries in Europe, Africa, Russia, parts of Asia, the Middle East, and most of the Atlantic Ocean.
 During his command, he developed the European Command Strategic Plan that included energy assurance and sustainment for the EUCOM Area of Responsibility (AOR).

 General Wald earned his commission through the Air Force ROTC program in 1971.
+He was drafted into the National Football League by the Atlanta Falcons in 1970.
 He has combat time as an O-2A forward air controller in Vietnam and as an F-16 pilot flying over Bosnia.
 General Wald also served as a T-37 instructor pilot and F-15 flight commander.
 Other duties included Chief of the U.S. Air Force Combat Terrorism Center, support group commander, operations group commander, and special assistant to the Chief of Staff for the Quadrennial Defense Review.
 He was the Director of Strategic Planning and Policy at Headquarters U.S. Air Force, served on the Joint Staff as the Vice Director for Strategic Plans and Policy, and was the U.S. Air Force Deputy Chief of Staff for the Air and Space Operations at the Pentagon.

 General Wald commanded the 31st Fighter Wing at Aviano Air Base, Italy, where on August 30, 1995, he led one of the wing’s initial strike packages against the ammunition depot at Pale, Bosnia-Herzegovina.
 From 1999 – 2001, he commanded the 9th Air Force and U.S. Central Command Air Forces at Shaw Air Force Base in South Carolina.
 In September 2001, as the Supporting Commander, General Wald led the development of the coalition air campaign in Operation Enduring Freedom including the idea of embedding tactical air control parties in ground special operations forces leading to the extraction of Taliban forces in Afghanistan.